-19.04 The BBC reported on 5 September 2005, in "Eritrea tells UN 'spies' to leave", that the Government had expelled five United Nations staff from Eritrea.
+- 19.03 The BBC further reported on 6 November 2006 in the article 'Eritrea expels more aid agencies', "The Eritrean government said their [the agencies'] work was no longer needed following a recent peace deal for eastern Sudan."
+The article however adds "Correspondents say it [the Eritrean Government] is suspicious of the international community."
+[8n] - 19.04 The BBC reported on 5 September 2005, in the article 'Eritrea tells UN "spies" to leave', that the Government had expelled five United Nations staff from Eritrea.
 [8b] The account given by the Economist Intelligence Unit in its country report on Eritrea of November 2006 states: